logan-robbins/quadracode/quadracode-orchestrator/IMPLEMENTATION.md

 - **Execution Flow & Responsibilities**
   - **`pre_process` stage**:
     - Calculates the total dynamic token usage (messages + segments).
-    - If `total_dynamic_tokens > available_dynamic_space`, it triggers compression:
-      - First, it summarizes the conversation history if it exceeds its budget (`available_dynamic_space * message_budget_ratio`).
-      - Then, if still over budget, it invokes the `ContextCurator` to prune engineered segments to fit their remaining budget.
+    - **Intelligent Message Management**:
+      - Compression triggers if **EITHER** message count > `min_message_count_to_compress` **OR** tokens exceed budget.
+      - Summarizes oldest messages while keeping last N (`message_retention_count`) intact for LLM visibility.
+      - Creates/updates `conversation-summary` segment (not a top-level string field).
+      - Working memory (summary) is injected into driver's system prompt before all messages.
+    - If segment tokens exceed budget after message compression, invokes the `ContextCurator` to optimize segments.
+    - **LLM-Driven Curation**: Curator uses LLM (default: claude-haiku) to intelligently decide which operation to apply to each segment based on current focus, context pressure, and content relevance.
-    - It continues to perform progressive loading and other setup tasks.
+    - Performs progressive loading and other setup tasks.
   - **`govern_context` stage**:
     - Applies a governor policy (`governor_model`) over the now-balanced context to plan the next step.
+    - Governor can use heuristics (default) or LLM to determine segment ordering and retention.
   - **`post_process` stage**:
+    - **LLM-Driven Quality Scoring**: Uses LLM (default: claude-haiku) to evaluate context across 6 dimensions (relevance, coherence, completeness, freshness, diversity, efficiency).
-    - Reflects on the driver’s decision (via `_reflect_on_decision`) and appends a dense `reflection_log` entry with issues, recommendations, focus metric, and quality score.
+    - Reflects on the driver's decision (via `_reflect_on_decision`) and appends a dense `reflection_log` entry with issues, recommendations, focus metric, and quality score.
     - Evolves the playbook (`_evolve_playbook`), runs post-decision curation, and optionally writes external memory checkpoints when `_should_checkpoint` returns true.
     - Emits post-process metrics and additional time-travel snapshots for replay/debugging.
   - **`handle_tool_response` stage**: